Greek authorities lost in red tape over fire evacuation drill

 Most people involved said there was no time for coordinated action.
 One government official put the wind speed at 120 kph (75 mph).
 Experienced firemen said there was roughly a 20-minute window to evacuate.

-Instead of an organized evacuation, many got into their cars, jamming narrow streets.
+Instead of an organised evacuation, many got into their cars, jamming narrow streets.
 Victims were running in all directions.
 Rows of gutted cars reflect the agony of the residents.

 Government officials said that the evacuation was the mayor’s job.
 “Only municipal authorities can order it,” a senior government official told Reuters.